US Treasury Yield Curve

 02

-Create your Treasury Account
+Create your 6M Treasury Bills Account

 Once you’ve moved your savings, you can purchase and manage your Treasury bills from one account.